OctopusDeploy/blog/blog/2017-10/octopus-v4-uxui.md

 #### Summary views to provide clarity

 One of the biggest changes in Octopus 4.0 UI is the expanding form sections.
-The expanding sections allow the interface to display a summary of the configuration of a step or project settings, without the noise of the other settings and as a result reducing the cognitive load for the user.
+When collapsed, the panels display a summary of the configuration of a step or project settings, without the noise of the other settings and as a result reducing the cognitive load for the user.

 **Summary form view**